Create a Website Account - Manage notification subscriptions, save form progress and more.

 An autopsy is a systematic examination by a qualified physician of the body of a deceased person for the purpose of determining the cause of death and recovering, from the body, evidence of the cause of death.
 A record is made of the findings of the autopsy including microscopic and toxicologic laboratory tests.
 These laboratory tests are conducted after the release of the body to the next of kin for burial.
 There is no charge to the next of kin for an autopsy nor for any of the tests which may be conducted by the Coroner.

-Most often, the next of kin discuss the selection of a funeral director with other family members, clergy, or friends.
-The Office of the Coroner is prohibited from recommending a funeral director.
-A listing of funeral directors is available in the telephone book as well as other sources
+Most often, the next of kin discuss the selection of a funeral home with other family members, clergy, or friends.
+The Office of the Coroner is prohibited from recommending a funeral home.

-Usually the clothing of the deceased is released to the funeral director for disposal or use as the family requests.
+Usually the clothing of the deceased is released to the funeral home.
 In cases of homicide, various suicides, or vehicular death, the clothing may be held by the Coroner for use as evidence.

 By Ohio Law (ORC 313.14) the Office of the Coroner will take possession of monies and other personal effects of the deceased.
-These items are inventoried and released to the next of kin.
+These items are inventoried and released to the funeral home.
 Money over $1000 may only be released with a "Release From Probate Order" from the court or a "Letter of Appointment" naming an executor of the estate of the deceased.

 When a body is released from the Montgomery County Morgue, a signed death certificate may be available.
 However, there are times when a "deferred" death certificate is issued while the cause and/or manner of death are still be determining.
 The "deferred" death certificated enables the funeral services and burial to take place while our investigation continues.
 At the completion of our investigation, a supplemental death certificate is then issued with the final cause and manner of death.